Jowett Bradford: Body variants

 Initially only a 10 cwt van version was made but in 1947 it was joined by an estate car, the Utility.
 This was little more than the van with side windows and rear seats.
 By 1951 the Utility was offered in two versions: Utility and Utility De Luxe, with the latter having better trim, including a rear bumper and side footsteps.
 Both utilities were also offered as a '4-light van', with windows but no rear seats, to avoid the high purchase tax on private cars.
 The Bradford was also manufactured as a light lorry, as would later be described as a pickup truck.

 Driveaway-chassis and cab-chassis versions were made for outside coachbuilders, in which form it sold in large numbers at home and abroad.

 Performance

 A Utility de-luxe tested by the British magazine The Motor in 1952 had a top speed of 53.4 mph and could accelerate from 0–50 mph in 47.6 seconds.
 A fuel consumption of 34.5 mpgimp was recorded.
 The test car cost £740 including taxes.
 The de-luxe specification, which included trafficators, dual windscreen wipers, running boards, a rear bumper and some chromium plating, added £38 to the total cost.

 Development

-A saloon and a pickup with inlet-over-exhaust cylinder heads was being developed when Jowett stopped making cars and vans.
+A saloon and a pickup with inlet-over-exhaust cylinder heads were being developed when Jowett stopped making cars and vans.